 Milton Avery said, "Why speak when you can paint?"

 I have my own way of approaching a subject where color, composition, and innovation all play a part.
 I work alone in my studio.
 I often listen to music that has various tempos, changing textures and dynamics.
 Music redirects my train of thought and prompts me to keep working all over the canvas- to keep a sense of spontaneity and life.
-Sometimes I use a palette knife rather than a paintbrush.
+More often than not, I use a palette knife rather than a paintbrush.
 Painting more abstract works takes me down a different path.
 I lay down a block of color on the canvas as an underpainting.
 Then I add shapes of color, one next to the other in a rather organic fashion.
 As long as the color is pleasing to me then I leave it there.
 Other wise I scrape it off or cover it up.
 Many times when paintings are not working I sand them down and start over.
 I have painted over many canvasses that are sitting in my studio- deconstructing and reconstructing images.
 Sometimes after coming to an end through a way I’ve never travelled before I stand back.
 I am continually surprised.

-"There are many accidents that are nothing but accidents- and forget it.
-But there are some that were brought about only because you are the person you are…you have the wherewithal, intelligence, and the energy to recognize it and do something with it."
+"“There are many accidents that are nothing but accidents- and forget it.
+But there are some that were brought about only because you are the person you are…you have the wherewithal, intelligence, and the energy to recognize it and do something with it.
 (Helen Frankenthaler)